Catrionamcd/ViewsIt-Site/README.md

 * Code in the Views.py carry out various validation checks throughout.
 For example if code to delete a channel is initiated, then a check is first made that the user is the current channel owner before proceeding with the deletion.

 ### Future Features
-* The site could be extended to send notifications of new channels to the super user for approval.
+* The site could be extended to send notifications of new channels to the super user/administrator for approval.
+At the moment the administrator has no way of knowing how many new channels are awaiting approval other than looking in the dashboard to see how many have a status of draft.
 * Send notifications of new post to the channel owner for approval.
 * Add an image to channel information to make it more appealing.
-* Display a thumbnail of the image chosen as the channel or post is being created or edited.
+* Display a thumbnail of the image chosen for a new channel or post as they are created or edited.
 * Extend the site to enable users to add comments to the posts that are attached to each channel.

 ## Technology
 ### Language Used

 * [Python](https://www.python.org) - Python is an interpreted high-level general-purpose programming language.
-I used Python to access the data in Google Sheets and run the game.
 * [CSS](https://) - Cascading Style Sheets (CSS) is a style sheet language used for describing the presentation of a document written in a markup language such as HTML.
 * [HTML](https://) - The HyperText Markup Language, or HTML is the standard markup language for documents designed to be displayed in a web browser.
 * [JavaScript](https://) - JavaScript is a text-based programming language used both on the client-side and server-side that allows you to make web pages interactive.